UnofficialCrusaderPatch/UnofficialCrusaderPatch/README.md

 # Unofficial Crusader Patch  [![UCP_Official](https://discordapp.com/api/guilds/426318193603117057/widget.png?style=shield)](https://discord.gg/N4UVjZBRXU)

-## Project
+## About the UCP

 This project is an unofficial patcher for [Firefly Studio's](https://fireflyworlds.com/) game [Stronghold Crusader 1](https://store.steampowered.com/app/40970/Stronghold_Crusader_HD/).
-It features a framework to apply community bug-fixes, rebalancing unit stats, and quality-of-life changes, as well as provide new content such as maps and AI.
+It features a framework to apply community bug-fixes, rebalancing unit stats, and quality-of-life changes, as well as to provide new content such as maps and AI.
 To apply this patch you need to have Stronghold Crusader installed, the setup does not include any files created by FireFly Studios, but instead edits them or adds community-made files.
 Further information can be found on our official [website](https://unofficialcrusaderpatch.github.io/).

 ## Installation